MariSchn/ETH-Algorithms-Lab-2024/Week_10/The_Hand's_Tourney/README.md

 To find this, we can use a **Union-Find** data structure.
 1. Initialize a Union-Find structure with $n$ sets, one for each tent.
 The number of families is initially $n$.
-2. Construct the Delaunay triangulation and extract all its edges.
-3. Iterate through the edges.
+3. Iterate through the edges of the Delaunay Triangulation.
 If an edge has a squared length less than $s_0$, it connects two tents that must be in the same family.
 We `union` the sets containing these two tents.
 If they were not already in the same set, we decrement our count of families (components).
 4. After processing all edges shorter than $s_0$, the final count of disjoint sets is the maximum number of families $f$.

 For efficiency, it's best to sort the edges by length first.
 Then, for Question 2, we process edges until their length is $\ge s_0$.
 For Question 1, the answer is simply the length of the first edge in the sorted list.

-### C++ Code
+### Code

 ```cpp
 #include <iostream>